 This option is assigned to block S2-B. Normally, 3 hours of teaching on Tuesdays.

-The course will be assessed by a 2-hour examination (85%) and in-course assessment consisting of 2 components: a 10-15-minute group presentation (5%) and an abstract to accompany the presentation (10%).
+The course will be assessed by a 2-hour examination (75%) and in-course assessment consisting of 2 components: a group presentation (10%) and lay writing assignment (15%).
 The group presentation will be individually assessed, with each student taking responsibility for researching and presenting one area of the selected topic.
-The abstract will also be assessed individually, with each student preparing an abstract covering the whole topic.

 Main Assessment In: April/May

 Are reassessment opportunities available for all summative assessments?
 Not applicable for Honours courses

 Reassessments are normally available for all courses, except those which contribute to the Honours classification.
 For non-Honours courses, students are offered reassessment in all or any of the components of assessment if the satisfactory (threshold) grade for the overall course is not achieved at the first attempt.
 This is normally grade D3 for undergraduate students and grade C3 for postgraduate students.
 Exceptionally it may not be possible to offer reassessment of some coursework items, in which case the mark achieved at the first attempt will be counted towards the final course grade.
 Any such exceptions for this course are described below.